 This very rapid reduction in costs, along with the ease of implementing SIP trunking services has seen a rapid growth of adoption over the past two years, with 38% of enterprises utilizing a SIP trunking platform last year!
 That number is expected to rise dramatically to 60% by 2015.

 Conversely, the overall global market for business VoIP services in 2013 grew by only 11%.
 Telecoms research company, Infonetics, has reported that the service market of VoIP and unified communications (UC) is set to grow by $88 billion by 2018.
 This will continue to grow as ‘Generation Y’ enter the workforce and more employees use smartphones and tablets to carry out their work from almost anywhere.
 This is where having a SIP Trunk makes good sense to support flexible working by being able to route multiple calls from existing local numbers to anywhere in the world.
 Employees or end users won’t be able to tell the difference between using a teleconference line or switchboard, to a SIP trunking system – but the organization will see a drastic reduction in teleconferencing costs.

 SIP channels can be scaled up as start-ups grow or conglomerates expand into global markets, ensuring that businesses can add new lines rapidly (without the delays we’re all familiar with when installing landlines) – and the great thing is that these changes can be made instantaneously, while driving flexibility and interoperability between networks.
 Other benefits include better visibility into call patterns, centralized management, dealing with less hardware and engaging fewer service providers, particularly for branch offices.

-All of the above clearly go some way to explaining why SIP Trunking continues to grow year-on-year and why it is expected to keep on doing so as more and more companies realise the value of SIP Trunking.
+All of the above clearly go some way to explaining why SIP trunking continues to grow year-on-year and why it is expected to keep on doing so as more and more companies realize the value of SIP trunking.